rust-lang/rfcs/text/3390-dropck-obligations.md

 dropck obligation instead applies to lifetimes.

 Actually, there are 2 forms of it: As applied to one or more lifetimes, it prevents accessing those lifetimes.
-As applied to *all possible* lifetimes, it prevents accessing the *type* entirely.
-A bound can be applied to all possible lifetimes with the use of HRTB syntax, i.e. `for<'a>`.
+As applied to a type, it prevents accessing the *type* entirely.

 #### As applied to one (or more) lifetimes